 Ambassador Fried is currently a Weiser Family Distinguished Fellow at the Atlantic Council.
 He is also on the Board of Directors of the National Endowment for Democracy and a Visiting Professor at Warsaw University.

-Dan Fried has been married to Olga Karpiw since 1979; they have two children (Hannah and Sophie), and are the besotted grandparents of Ava Helen Fried Hanley.
+Dan Fried has been married to Olga Karpiw since 1979; they have two children (Hannah and Sophie), and are the besotted grandparents of Ava Helen and Zora Fried Hanley.